firebolt-db/godocs/docs/Guides/using-the-sql-editor/using-explain-to-analyze-query-execution.md

 title: Using visual explain
 description: Learn to use Firebolt visual explain to analyze query execution plans to improve query performance and efficiency.
 nav_order: 1
-parent: Using the SQL workspace
+parent: Using the SQL editor
-grand_parent: General reference
+grand_parent: Guides
 ---

 # Analyze query execution plans with visual explain